impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 }
 ```

-This test covers the 4-line block of code starting [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L97).
+This test covers the 4-line block of code starting [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L97){:target="_blank" rel="noopener"}.
 We store the value of our root directory, and run `rbenv-init` while specifying `bash` as our shell.
 We assert that the command completed successfully and that the line which `source`s the completion file is `echo`ed to the screen.
 The completion files were some of the first files we covered in this document.

 Next test: